Justeez/alx-low_level_programming/0x01-variables_if_else_while/README.md

-assign random number to a variable
+assign number to variable n